d4n3436/GTranslate/README.md

 }
 ```

-GTranslate exposes the complete list of languages through a language dictionary class `LanguageDictionary` which can be accessed through `Language.LanguageDictionary`.
+GTranslate exposes the complete list of languages via the language dictionary class `LanguageDictionary` which can be accessed through `Language.LanguageDictionary`.
 It is essentially a read-only dictionary of ISO 639-1 codes and their respective languages.

 ### Results

-Calling `TranslateAsync` returns an object deriving from `ITranslationResult`.
-It contains the translation, souce text, service, source language and target language.
+Calling `TranslateAsync` returns an object that derives from `ITranslationResult`.
+It contains the translation, source text, service, source language and target language.

-The same applies to `TransliterateAsync` and `ITransliterationResult` but the transliteration is present instead of the translation.
+The same applies to `TransliterateAsync` and `ITransliterationResult` except the transliteration is present instead of the translation.

-Some translation engines will provide results with extra data in them.
+Some translation engines will provide results with additional data.
 This extra data is exposed through properties in their concrete classes.
-For example, `GoogleTranslationResult` from (`GoogleTranslator.TranslateAsync`) will sometimes provide the confidence of the translation and the transliteration.
+For example, `GoogleTranslationResult` from (`GoogleTranslator.TranslateAsync`) will sometimes provide the confidence level of the translation and the transliteration.